Frequently asked questions that we get asked as real estate agents in Bonn

 It goes without saying that this list can not be exhaustive, but one should at least become suspicious if the majority of questions are answered in the negative.

-A brokerage contract should always be concluded in writing, the term is usually six to eight months, but also a permanent contract is possible.
-In order to avoid misunderstandings in retrospect, the amount of the commission should be agreed in writing.
-For the commission claim of the broker (see below) is that his "activities were the cause of the sale were."
-As a rule, only with a broker a contract is concluded (see below), after completion, here is the fortnightly right of objection, a sale under exclusion of the broker possible, but still remains his claim for commission.
-For example, you have a contract with a broker, and you have 14 days from the date of the signature to file an appeal.
+A brokerage contract should always be concluded in writing, the term is usually six to eight months, but an open-ended contract is also possible.
+In order to avoid misunderstandings afterwards, the amount of the commission should also be agreed in writing.
+For the broker's claim to commission (see below) it applies that his "activities were the cause of the sale".
+Since a contract is usually only concluded with a broker (see below), after conclusion, the 14-day right of objection also applies, a sale to the exclusion of the broker is possible, but his claim to commission remains.
+An example: You have concluded a contract with a broker, from the date of signature you have XNUMX days to file an objection.
 If this period has passed, the contract is valid.
-Three weeks later, a neighbor comes to you and wants to buy your property.
-In this case, the broker has a commission claim against you, which is why it is always the cleaner way to refer the prospective buyer to the broker.
-Also note that the broker's claim has not expired for at least one year after the end of the contract if he can prove he has brokered the buyer.
+Three weeks later, a neighbor comes up to you and wants to buy your property.
+In this case, the broker has a commission claim against you, so referring the prospect to the broker is always the cleaner way.
+Please also note that the broker's claim has not expired for at least one year after the end of the contract if he can prove that he brokered the buyer.